Lito Legaspi

-Lito Legaspi (born Ludovico A. Legaspi, September 10, 1941 – September 8, 2019) was a Filipino actor both in movies and television in the Philippines.
+Lito Legaspi (born Ludovico Angeles Legaspi; September 10, 1941 – September 8, 2019) was a Filipino actor both in film and television in the Philippines.
 He was the father of actors Zoren Legaspi, Kier Legaspi, and Brando Legaspi.
 He won Gawad Urian Award for Best Supporting Actor in Sinong Kapiling?
 Sinong Kasiping?
 (1977).

+Early life

+He was born in Marikina City (when it was still part of Rizal) to Augusto Legaspi and Florentino Angeles.
+He has 10 siblings namely Mori, Mario, Bely, Boy,Resty, Charing, Procer, Lita, Marylynne and Marissa.

 Early career

-Legaspi appeared in 1959 comedy film Ipinagbili Kami Ng Aming Tatay, starring Dolphy.
+He appeared in 1959 comedy film Ipinagbili Kami Ng Aming Tatay, starring Dolphy.
 In 1963, Sampaguita Pictures introduced Legaspi together with teenage stars such as Rosemarie Sonora, Gina Pareño, Dindo Fernando, Pepito Rodriguez, Romeo Rivera and Bert Leroy, Jr., among others.
+Legaspi made his debut in Sampaguita Pictures' Lab na Lab Kita alongside Susan Roces then appeared in Joey, Eddie and Lito, paired with Liberty Ilagan.
 He became a matinee idol like Eddie Gutierrez, Jose Mari Gonzales, Romeo Vasquez, Greg Martin and Juancho Gutierrez.

+After his contract with Sampaguita expired, he went freelancing in the '70s.
 He played an impotent husband in the movie Uhaw (1970) with Merle Fernandez and Tito Galla, directed by Ruben Abalos.

 Later career

-He played Mayor Joaquin Montejo in Esperanza shown in ABS-CBN, starring Judy Ann Santos in 1997.
-He also played as Governor in Makapiling Kang Muli, GMA Network's prime time television series.
+He played Mayor Joaquin Montejo in Esperanza on ABS-CBN, starring Judy Ann Santos in 1997.
+He also played as Governor in Makapiling Kang Muli, GMA Network's primetime television series.

 As a veteran actor, he appeared in more than 120 movies and television shows since 1959.

-He was inducted to the Eastwood City Walk Of Fame Philippines in December 2014 for his contribution in movie acting and also TV acting.
+He was inducted to the Eastwood City Walk of Fame in December 2014 for his contribution in movie and TV acting.

 Personal life

-Lito had 3 children, Zoren, Kier and Brando who are also prospective movie actors.
-His daughter-in-law (Zoren's wife), Carmina Villaroel-Legaspi is an actress and TV presenter.
+Legaspi had 3 children with Hershey, Zoren, Kier and Brando who are also prospective movie actors.
+His daughter-in-law (Zoren's wife), Carmina Villarroel-Legaspi is an actress and TV presenter.
 His grandchildren, fraternal twins Maverick and Cassandra (children of Zoren and Carmina) and Dani Barretto (daughter of Kier and actress Marjorie Barretto) are in show business as well.
+In 2019, Dani Barretto wed Xavi Panlilio with child Millie, born in 2019.